-Molting is the biological process in which an animal sheds and replaces a part of its body, typically an outer layer or covering, at specific points in its life cycle.
-This includes the shedding of hair, horns, skin, and many other parts.
+Molting is the biological process in which an animal sheds or replaces a part of its body.
+It typically involves an outer layer or covering and other parts like hair, horns, and skin.
+It occurs regularly or at certain points in an animal’s life cycle.

-For ants and other arthropods, molting is technically called ecdysis and involves the shedding of their hard outer shell, the exoskeleton.
+For ants and other arthropods, molting is technically called ecdysis.
+It involves the shedding of their hard outer shell, the exoskeleton.